Skip to main content

 User Resources

-Dataset Interoperability Recommendations for Earth Science - Best practices to reduce and bridge gaps between geoscience dataset formats widely used at NASA and elsewhere, and to improve dataset compliance, discoverability, extensibility with relevant metadata conventions.
+Dataset Interoperability Recommendations for Earth Science - best practices to reduce and bridge gaps between the geoscience data formats widely used at NASA and elsewhere, and to improve dataset compliance, discoverability, and extensibility with relevant metadata conventions.

 NASA Earth Science Community Recommendations for Use